A Merry Menagerie

 The Sound Stays in the Picture

-Gilbert Seldes joined the chorus of voices at the New Yorker who decried the advent of sound in motion pictures, particularly when sound was used as a gimmick rather than as an enhancement to the production.
+Gilbert Seldes joined the chorus of voices at The New Yorker who decried the advent of sound in motion pictures, particularly when sound was used as a gimmick rather than as an enhancement to the production.
 So when Paramount’s Jesse Lasky and Adolph Zukor put their hands (and their sounds) on Ernst Lubitsch’s masterpiece The Patriot, Seldes decided he’d had enough of this “talkie” nonsense, taking on the producers in a special feature in the Sept.
 15 issue titled “The Old Believers:”

-New Yorker artist Hugo Gellert paid his own respects to The Patriot with this illustration in the theatre review section of the Sept.
+Hugo Gellert paid his own respects to The Patriot with this illustration in the theatre review section of the Sept.
 15, 1928 issue.

 Following his opening salvo, Seldes told readers why the film was important, how it revived his faith in movies and even in the possibility of intelligence and taste among the masses: